Guardian: Detecting Robotic Planning and Execution Errors with Vision-Language Models: Guardian: A multi-view reasoning VLM for robot failure detection

 \subsection{Integration into Robotic Manipulation Framework}

 \emph{Guardian} can be seamlessly plugged into existing robotic manipulation pipelines as a verification layer without requiring any architectural modification.
 Without loss of generality, consider a modular robotic manipulation framework.
 As shown in \cref{fig:model_architecture} (right), \emph{Guardian} can be inserted at each planning and subtask execution step to detect potential failures.
-Upon detection, it can trigger replanning or re-execute the corresponding motion policy to facilitate recovery.
+Upon detection, it can trigger replanning or re-execute the corresponding motion policy to facilitate recovery, and use its fine-grained failure reasoning as a hint to better replan.